 Visas for visitors to Australia

 Information on visas to Australia can be found at the Department of Immigration and Border Protection.

 Visas for Australians travelling overseas

 We do not issue visas for overseas travel and cannot provide definitive information on visas.
 Only the countries you plan to visit can provide up-to-date information about their visa requirements.
 For all countries, contact the nearest embassy or consulate of the country you intend to visit well in advance of travel.
 Not all countries have representation in Australia.
-Information for Australian citizens travelling to Armenia, Belarus or Moldova.
+Information for Australian citizens travelling to Armenia or Belarus.

 For some destinations Australians visit frequently, additional advice can be found on the Smartraveller website: